Propagation complete encodings of smooth DNNF theories: Definitions

-A sentence in negation normal form (NNF) \(D\) is a rooted DAG with nodes \(V\), root \(\rho\in V\), the set of edges \(E\), and the set of leaves \(L\subseteq V\).
-The inner nodes in $V$ are labeled with \(\land\) or \(\lor\) and represent connectives or gates in a monotone circuit.
-Each edge $(v,u)$ in \(D\) connects an inner node $v$ labeled \(\land\) or \(\lor\) with one of its inputs $u$.
-The edge is directed from $v$ to $u$, so the inputs of a node are its successors (or child nodes).
-The leaves are labeled with constants \(0\) or \(1\) or the domain variables.
-We assume that for each domain variable \(\litVar{x_i=s}\in\dvar{\vek{x}}\) there is at most one leaf labeled with \(\litVar{x_i=s}\) and we identify the leaf with \(\litVar{x_i=s}\).
-Some of the domain variables may be missing in $D$, however, we assume that for each $i=1,\ldots,n$ at least one of the variables in $\dvar{x_i}$ is in $V$ as a leaf of $D$.
-For simplicity, we assume that there is no leaf in \(D\) labeled with a constant unless \(D\) is a single node representing a constant function.
-For the construction of the encodings, we assume that this is not the case.
-Note that one can always simplify \(D\) by propagating constant values in the leaves, if they are not the root.
+The notion of a DNNF was introduced in~\cite{D99} as a restricted NNF\@.
+A sentence in \emph{negation normal form} (NNF) \(D\) is a rooted DAG with vertices \(V\), root \(\rho\in V\), the set of edges \(E\), and the set of leaves \(L\subseteq V\).
+The inner vertices in $V$ are labeled with \(\land\) or \(\lor\) and they represent connectives or gates in a monotone circuit.
+Each edge $(v,u)$ in \(D\) connects an inner vertex $v$ labeled \(\land\) or \(\lor\) with one of its inputs $u$.
+The edge is directed from $v$ to $u$, so the inputs of a vertex are its successors (or child vertices).
+The leaves are labeled with constants \(0\) or \(1\), or literals \(l\in\lit{\vek{x}}\) where \(\vek{x}\) is a set of variables.